mohamedkhaledalahmady/Snake_and_Ladder_Game/README.md

 > ### Project Description
  * **Snakes and ladders** is a board game for two or more _players_ regarded today as a worldwide classic, and we abel to make implementaion for it, using cpp      language with **_data structure_** concept, and we used `SFML` library to graphic our game and be more user friendly.
 > ### Source Code
-  * In this repo we upload all files we emplemented, and can be summarized in following:
+  * In this repo we upload all files we implemented, and can be summarized in following:
      * _Node.h_
      * _Node.cpp_
      * _list.h_